jhyoon00/SJC_RacingSimulation/README.md

 - **Tournaments:** Clicking the bar brings player to the **Tournaments** window. where the player can view and register for upcoming tournaments.
 - **Training Track:** Clicking the bar brings player to the **Training Track** window, where the player can train to improve skills.
 - **Settings:** Clicking the bar brings player to the **Settings** window, where the player can change settings regarding interface, sound, etc.

+## About the Tasks
+We will obviously begin with a more simplified version of the game, and build upon it by adding more interesting features later on.

+**Procedure**
+1. Create a text-based, simpler version of the game with minimal actions and objects
+2. Create visual interface
+3. Add more objects and actions to improve game

 ## Responsibilites and Work Distribution
 For now, we are looking to use python's pygame library to code.
 JH will write most of the main.py file.
 There will be many functions available for you to write, so feel free to take responsibility to write some of them.
 However, make sure you know what you are doing, and also make sure you write a lot of comments so others can read your code! <br>

 Most of the work will be divided into two types: **Interface Design** and **Game Logic**. <br>

 ### Responsibilities
 | Interface Design | Game Logic |
 | -------- | -------- |